 Every year ARC invites scholars and researchers outside of CUNY to apply to participate in its activities as Distinguished Visiting Fellows.
 Visiting Fellows present papers at the annual ARC seminar and participate in the general intellectual life of the GC, give presentations to the public where appropriate, and share their work-in-progress with doctoral students in research praxis seminars.
 The Distinguished Visiting Fellow program provides scholars and researchers a stimulating environment in which they conduct their own research, access the GC’s research centers and institutes, and collaborate with doctoral students and other leading scholars.

 Distinguished Visiting Fellows receive $72,000 for two semesters or $36,000 for one semester.
-Applications for Distinguished Fellowships for the 2014 – 2015 academic year are now closed.
+Apply now for a Distinguished Fellowship for the 2015 – 2016 academic year.

 Below are profiles of the 2014-2015 Distinguished Visiting Fellows: